Welcome from Colleen Lynch, Head of LowerSchool

 The hallmarks of the primary grades include understanding the printed word, expressing ideas and feelings in writing and in person, and developing a basic quantitative sense with an ability to use numbers easily and accurately.

-In Junior Kindergarten, teachers begin preparing students for the demands of a challenging, academic Kindergarten while focusing on the unique developmental and academic needs of each child.
+In Pre-Kindergarten, teachers begin preparing students for the demands of a challenging, academic Kindergarten while focusing on the unique developmental and academic needs of each child.
 We provide differentiated academic instruction for each child by providing opportunities for emotional, social, physical, and intellectual growth.
 Students discover passions or talents through rotational classes of art, music, Spanish and religion.
 Weekly visits to the library and daily physical education enrich the education of the whole child—mind, body and spirit.

 By second grade, students can express ideas in complete sentences and write one-page persuasive pieces.
 Hands-on experiential learning in both individual and group settings is often incorporated into science and social studies, with a focus on project-based STEAM programming.